HuangLab-SYSU/brokerwallet-academic/README.md

 # BrokerChain Wallet

-## Overview of BrokerChain
+## Overview

+### BrokerChain Wallet
+BrokerChain Wallet is the native wallet for **BrokerChain** (https://github.com/HuangLab-SYSU/brokerchain-academic).
+Using BrokerChain Wallet, users can submit token-transfer transactions, receive payments, stake tokens to DeFi protocols, become brokers (i.e., market makers) to earn liquidity staking revenue, receive faucet tokens, participate in airdrops, and so on.

-### Several typical Roles of Participants
+### Four typical BrokerChain Participants

-In BrokerChain’s ecosystem, everyone can become a researcher, miner, user (including staker, market maker, etc), or dApp developer.
+In BrokerChain’s ecosystem, everyone can become a researcher, miner, user (such as staker, market maker, etc), or dApp developer.

 ![Roles](img/img_15.png)